Vegan key lime pie that's entirely grain-free, paleo-friendly, and refined sugar-free bursting with the flavors of bright citrus and luscious coconut.

 Notes

 This pie keeps beautifully for up to 3 days, so feel free to make it ahead.
 I find it easiest to make the crust in a food processor and the filling in a blender.
 But you can make both components in either if you prefer.
 If using a food processor for the filling, add the coconut water after you’ve pureed the cashew-lime-maple mixture so it doesn’t splash everywhere.
 For an extra-green pie, add 1-3 teaspoons of matcha green tea powder until you like the color.
 Or add spirulina, chlorella, or a handful of spinach leaves.
 I used thick coconut yogurt to top this pie.
-The brands Culina, Coyo, and Cocojune all work well for this, though Culina is thick enough to pipe.
-Alternatively, make whipped coconut cream by chilling a can of coconut cream for several hours or overnight.
-Open the can without tilting or shaking, and remove the thick coconut cream from the top, discarding the liquid.
-Whip on high until thickened, then sweeten to taste with a little maple syrup and a splash of vanilla.
+The brands Culina and Cocojune all work well for this, though Culina is thick enough to pipe.
+Alternatively, use whipped coconut cream.
 Nutritional values are for 1 of 12 servings.

 Marlene says